aws-samples/aws-nodejs-sample/README.md

 ## Running the S3 sample

 This sample application connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3), creates a bucket, and uploads a file to that bucket.
-We've already included a file to upload (`hello_world.txt`) and the `upload_file.rb` script will generate a unique bucket name for you.
+The script will automatically create the file to upload.
 All you need to do is run it:

     node s3_sample.js